electricbookworks/electric-book/samples/text/01-01-plain-text.md

 "Yes."

-"And when I raise my hand--so--you will throw into the room what I give you to throw, and will, at the same time, raise the cry of fire.
+"And when I raise my hand---so---you will throw into the room what I give you to throw, and will, at the same time, raise the cry of fire.
 You quite follow me?"

 "Entirely."